KiandaBPM/docs/content/docs/platform/connectors/dropbox.md

 ![File system parameters](/images/dropbox-parameters.jpg)

-The File system parameters that appear in those three dropdown fields are:
+The Dropbox parameters that appear in those three dropdown fields are:

 - **Name** - name of the file including the extension.
 - **NameNoExtension** - name of the file without the extension.